 Even if you’re spending Christmas abroad alone because you’re living abroad, it doesn’t mean you can’t go all out.
 Get a Christmas tree and decorate the house!

 If you’re travelling and staying in a hostel hopefully they have some Christmas spirit, and if you’re in a hotel you could even get yourself a teeny Christmas tree for your room.
 Whatever is going to help you out!

 Remember, Christmas is a time for giving, so give something to yourself!
-Make sure you at least buy yourself some presents, treat yourself to a spa day, or whatever it is that you enjoy but don’t normally take time to do.
+Make sure you at least buy yourself some presents, treat yourself to a spa day around Christmas time, a new book, or whatever it is that you enjoy but don’t normally take time to do.

 Celebrate an “Orphans Christmas”